hhemanth/mithila_recipes/_posts/2017-12-24-chocolate-pedha.md

     1. Take heavy bottom pan or a non stick pan and keep on a low flame.
     2. Add 1/2 tablespoon Ghee to the pan.
 As soon as Ghee starts melting, add 1/4 Cup Milk and Milk powder to the pan simultaneously.
     3. Keep stirring for a minute.
-When milk and milk powder is mixed , add powdered sugar and keep stirring using a spatula.
+When milk, milk powder and cocoa powder is mixed , add powdered sugar and keep stirring using a spatula.
     4. After 5 minutes, the mixture forms a lump without skicking to the pan.
     5. At this time, add the rest 1/2 tablespoon ghee, cardamom powder and mix it.
     6. At one point the mixture starts to completely leave the pan, then switch off the stove and the take the mixture on a greased plate